adrmrn/hackyeah-foodsharing-spots/readme.md

 This project was creating during [Hackyeah - The biggest stationary hackathon in Europe](https://hackyeah.pl) in 24 hours.
 We were finalists in Environment category.
 You can read more about our team and solution [here](https://hackyeah.pl/winners-2019/#ENVIRONMENT).

+This repository contains only an API.
+See a [live version of our demo app](http://foodsharing-spot.herokuapp.com/).
 ## Project overview
 **Project name:** Foodsharing spots – no food waste
 **What the project is about?**